Cockroaches vs furry slippers

 Climate Change: Science and Solutions for Australia

-Climate Change: Science and Solutions for Australia provides the latest scientific knowledge on a series of climate change topics relevant to Australia and the world.
+Climate Change: Science and Solutions for Australia provides the latest scientific knowledge as at 2011 on a series of climate change topics relevant to Australia and the world.
 It draws on peer-reviewed literature contributed to by thousands of researchers.
 Available as a free eBook.

 Living with grassfires in Australia